ARW1: Events

 At the 2008 Summer Paralympics, this classification was known as W1.
 Events eligible for this classification included W1 Comp Men, W1/2 Women and team.
-In the W1 Comp Men competition, archers qualified from Canada, the Czech Republic, Finland, France, Great Britain, Italy, Korea, Switzerland and the Ukraine.
-For the W1/2 Women's competition, archers qualified from Canada, China, the Czech Republic, France, Germany, Great Britain, Italy, Japan, Turkey and the Ukraine.
+In the W1 Comp Men competition, archers qualified from Canada, the Czech Republic, Finland, France, Great Britain, Italy, Korea, Switzerland and Ukraine.
+For the W1/2 Women's competition, archers qualified from Canada, China, the Czech Republic, France, Germany, Great Britain, Italy, Japan, Turkey and Ukraine.

 The World Archery Para Championships are the major international event for this classification.
 In 2011, it was held in Turin, Italy and served as a qualification competition for the 2012 Summer Paralympics.
 Events for this classification included Individual Compound Men W1, in addition to team events using either a compound bow or a recurve bow.
 For the 2012 Summer Paralympics, the men's individual compound qualifying score for the event set by FITA and the International Paralympic Committee was 1150+ FITA score and 720 Round Score of 575+.
 For the 2012 Summer Paralympics, the men's individual recurve qualifying score for the event set by FITA and the International Paralympic Committee was 1100+ FITA score and 720 Round Score of 550+.
 Only one man from the United States was able to qualify for the 2012 Paralympics at the 2012 U.S. Paralympic Team Trials.
 For the 2012 Summer Paralympics, the women's individual recurve qualifying score for the event set by FITA and the International Paralympic Committee was 1000+ FITA score and 720 Round Score of 450+.
 At the 2012 Paralympics, this classification will compete in the "Olympic round format at a 122cm target from a distance of 70m".

 For the 2016 Summer Paralympics in Rio, the International Paralympic Committee had a zero classification at the Games policy.
 This policy was put into place in 2014, with the goal of avoiding last minute changes in classes that would negatively impact athlete training preparations.
 All competitors needed to be internationally classified with their classification status confirmed prior to the Games, with exceptions to this policy being dealt with on a case-by-case basis.
 In case there was a need for classification or reclassification at the Games despite best efforts otherwise, archery classification was scheduled for September 7 and September 8 at Sambodromo.